Introduction: The Digital Controller for Amazing T12 Soldering Tips

 The hakko T12 tips have different parameters and have to be calibrated separately to keep the temperature more accurately.
-You can calibrate the currently selected tip.
-To change the tip, return to the standby mode, remove the tip from the handle and select new tip name from menu list rotating the encoder.
+First, you have to select the tip required.
+To do so, return to the standby mode, remove the tip from the handle and select required tip name from menu list rotating the encoder then put required tip into the handle.
 Asterisk ('*') in the lower-right corner of the display indicates that this tip has not calibrated yet.

 Each tip calibrated by three reference temperatures: 200, 300 and 400 degrees of Celsius.
 To calibrate the current tip, select 'tip cfg' menu item from the setup menu.
 The controller will be switched to the calibration mode.
 In this mode first select the desired reference temperature (200, 300 or 400 degrees of Celsius) then lightly press the encoder.
 The iron starts to heat and the controller would keep the iron temperature near the selected value.
 As soon the iron reaches the selected temperature, the buzzer will beep.
-This indicates that the controller is ready to adjust the temperature at his reference point.
+This indicates that the controller is ready to adjust the temperature at the selected reference point.
 Use external thermometer to evaluate actual temperature of the iron, then rotate the encoder to adjust the reference point to the controller.
 Then press the encoder lightly.
 The reference point will be saved.
-Select all the temperature reference points to adjust.
-To finish the tip calibration, press and hold the encoder button for about 2 seconds.
+As soon as you corrected the temperature at selected reference temperature, the controller update the translation formula.
+You can select another reference temperature to adjust or you can perform yet another update of the current reference point.
+When the temperature would be updated at all three reference points you can save the translation formula to the controller EEPROM.
+To do so, press and hold the encoder button for about 2 seconds.

-If the tip is not calibrated, the calibration points are evaluated as the average value of all another tips that are calibrated.
-If there is no one tip calibrated in the controller, the default calibration points would be used.
+If the tip is not calibrated, the calibration points are evaluated as the average value of all another tips that have been calibrated.
+If there is no one tip calibrated in the controller, the default calibration formula would be used.